Struct serde_cbor::Serializer

 type SerializeTupleStruct = &'a mut Serializer<W>

-Type returned from serialize_tuple_struct
+Type returned from serialize_tuple_struct for serializing the

 content of the tuple struct.
 Read more